rlmoser99/ruby_rspec_TOP/proposal.md

 - Writing small and isolated methods.
 - Using a testing pattern, such as 'Arrange Act, and Assert'.
 - Correctly using an explicit subject.
+- How to set test conditions without making attr_accessor for instance_variables
 - Methods that only use puts and/or gets can be unnecessary to test.
 - How and when to use stubs, doubles, verifying doubles, etc.